 This is assuming your pet is allowed on a plane in the first place.
-The Strategist spoke to 12 vets and other animal experts about what to know when flying with pets, and Jamie Freyer, a veterinarian and guest contributor at Honest Paws, told us that airlines have more restrictions than ever on pet travel thanks to the pandemic.
+The Strategist spoke to 16 vets and other animal experts about what to know when flying with pets, and Jamie Freyer, a veterinarian and guest contributor at Honest Paws, told us that airlines have more restrictions than ever on pet travel since the pandemic.
 Many have size restrictions on which pets can travel in the cabin, says Keston Smith, medical director at Bond Vet.
 Depending on your airline and destination, your pet may also need proof that they’re healthy enough to fly and up-to-date on vaccinations.

 Read on for what to look for when choosing an airplane-friendly carrier for your furry friend, or use the handy links below to jump directly to our picks.